algorandfoundation/puya/docs/principles.md

 output, if this is desirable a language such as [Tealish](https://tealish.tinyman.org) is more appropriate.

 Whilst this will abstract away certain aspects of the underlying TEAL language, there are certain AVM concerns (such as op code budgets) that should not be abstracted away.
-That said, we should strive to generate code this is cost-effective and unsurprising.
+That said, we should strive to generate code that is cost-effective and unsurprising.
 Python mechanisms such as dynamic (runtime) dispatch, and also many of its builtin functions on types such as `str` that are taken for granted, would require large amounts of ops compared to the Python code it represents.